mattRouseEnsek/gensek-tutorial/README.md

 ## Step 4

 Great!
 Now we can move left and right!
-Let's collect some gems!
+Let's collect some batteries!

 ## Step 5

 Oh no!
-We can't reach that gem, in the next step let's learn to jump!
+We can't reach that battery, in the next step let's learn to jump!

 ## Step 6